opencog/opencog/opencog/nlp/relex2logic/README.md

 2. Start scheme as `guile -l run-r2l.scm`
 3. At the scheme repl, enter `(nlp-parse "some complete sentence")`
 4. :smile: Smile at the wondrous results.

+## Algorithmic review
+This section sketches out the mechanics of how the rules are applied.

+* `nlp-parse` calls

 # Relex2Logic: Review of the Rules & Status Report